JumboCode/village-food-hub/README.md

 ## PR Description Template (Please don't edit this!
 Copy-paste the template into the PR Description)
 Title: Brief description

-Names:
+Names: Ella, Charlie

 Date:

-How long did this ticket take you?
+How long did this ticket take you? ~ 2 hours

-Description:
+Description: Added schema and CRUD functions for inventory.

 Testing (before and after screenshots):

-Takeaways:
+Takeaways: Learned how to use prisma CRUD functions.

 ## Git Do's and Don'ts